RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

   alters the signal flow and is quite a big deal.
 When a waveshaper is set up in a group or globally, this will now also allow intermodulation distortion between the regions, such that playing of powerchords becomes a possibility.
+  Or maybe the options should be named groups_are_mixes, levels_are_mixes

 - param_range: Decides, whether or not parameters should be restricted to the range specified by sfz.
 Possible values could be "sfz1" or "clipped", "free".
 Perhaps there could also be some mode